WPTA

 WPTA (channel 21) is a television station in Fort Wayne, Indiana, United States, affiliated with ABC, NBC, and MyNetworkTV.
-It is owned by Gray Television alongside CW+ affiliate WISE-TV (channel 33).
-Both stations share studios on Butler Road in Northwest Fort Wayne, where WPTA's transmitter is also located.
+It is owned by Gray Media alongside CW+ affiliate WISE-TV (channel 33).
+The two stations share studios on Butler Road in Northwest Fort Wayne, where WPTA's transmitter is also located.

+WPTA is popularly known within the Fort Wayne metropolitan area by its longtime on-air brand, 21 Alive, which the station has used from 1978 to 2016 and since 2022.